CrisBMoya/GoogleTravelTime/README.md

 # GoogleTravelTime

+___
+UPDATE:

+As of 2019.01.07 Google has changed some of its functioning regarding API Keys.
+While this App still works you'll need to enter credit card information to get an API Key from Google.
+___

 Calculates driving travel time and plot polylines using a coordinate matrix of multiple points.

 The idea behind this script is to answer the question: to which places can I get in X minutes? or which places are at X minutes from a central point?